[an error occurred while processing this directive]

 Tripsdrill

-Our final ride before lunch, and as it turned out the final ride of the day was on the Jungbrunnen flume ride.
-This is a standard flume with two turntables and a large backwards drop.
+A group of us did three consecutive circuits on the Waschzuber-Rafting, as there was nobody waiting to take over our boat and it seemed rude not to stay on.
+In due course we moved from there to the Jungbrunnen flume ride, which featured two turntables and a large backwards drop.
 Following the theme introduced earlier in the day, the flume travels through some scenes which would never pass the censors in some countries!
 What makes it stand out from the crowd is the theming; all the boats look like bathtubs, with a rusting radiator and shower hanging over the back of the boat.
-The wettest part of the ride by far is the queue line, as the splash from the major drop sprays over the entire queueing area.
+The wettest part of the ride by far proved to be the queue line, as the splash from the major drop sprays over the entire waiting area.

 2004